hdr-js/hdr-js/README.md

 ## I'm an Artist, Designer, Developer and Utilitarian!!

 - ❤️  I am in love with Web development since 2015.
+- 🔭 I’m currently working on my JS tips and tricks newsletter!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 🔭 I'm currently working on a ES6 course! 🤞
+- 👯 I’m looking to collaborate on design pattern utilities.
+- 💬 Ask me about anything 🤣
+- 📫 How to reach me, [Mail me](mailto:haideralianjum@live.com?subject=[Contacting Haider]%20Source%20Han%20Sans)
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡  I love to sketch and paint.
+- ⚡ Fun fact: I love to eat, talk and talk about the food.

 ### Spotify Playing 🎧